jameshanlon/jameshanlon.github.io/content/netlist-paths.md

+---
-title: Querying logical paths in a Verilog design
+Title: Querying logical paths in a Verilog design
-date: 2018-11-20
+Date: 2018-11-20
-category: notes
+Category: notes
-tags: computing, microelectronics, Verilog
+Tags: computing, microelectronics, Verilog
+status: published
+---

 I wrote a simple command-line tool for querying logical paths in a Verilog design.
 My motivation for doing this is that it's easy to create complex logic